 Bx is different from asthma but some children with Bx have asthma as well.

 What causes bronchiectasis?

 Most children get Bx after having a very bad chest infection or repeated chest infections.
-Bx usually develops after:
+Bx usually develops after a child has had:

-- chest infections which need repeated antibiotic treatment at home
+- chest infections needing repeated antibiotic treatment at home

 Less common causes

 Problems with fighting off infection.
 Some children cannot fight infection very well because they are born with a problem in their infection-fighting (immune) system.

 Medicines.
 Some medicines (such as oral steroids) cause difficulty in fighting off infection.